- Rare opportunity to acquire house, stone outbuildings and circa 3 acres

 The spacious Lounge has triple aspect windows, with uninterrupted views of the mountains and includes a fireplace with a multi fuel stove.
 To the rear is a glazed Conservatory with views towards the Courtyard.

-From the Hall a staircase leads to the First Floor Landing with linen cupboards and doors to the 3 x First Floor Bedrooms.
+From the Hall a staircase leads to the First Floor Landing with linen cupboards and doors to the three First Floor Bedrooms.
 The two bedrooms to the front have some of the original features including painted stone walls.
 The Master Bedroom to the rear, with fitted wardrobes and an en-suite shower room with twin basins.
 This bedroom enjoys stunning views to the rear and side.

 Ty Croes offers flexible accommodation either as one dwelling, dual family occupation, B&B or holiday let.
 The farmhouse has landscaped lawns to the rear adjoining open fields with beautiful views across the valley.
 The gardens and grounds are totally private with no footpaths or rights of way across the fields.